 About Dr. Haiza

-Dr. Norhaiza is a senior lecturer at the Department of Mathematical Sciences, Faculty of Science, Universiti Teknologi Malaysia (UTM).
+Dr. Norhaiza is an associate professor at the Department of Mathematical Sciences, Faculty of Science, Universiti Teknologi Malaysia (UTM).
 She graduated with a first class honours degree in Mathematics, Statistics and Operational research from the University of Manchester, Institute of Science of Technology (UMIST) in 1996.
 After graduating, she worked as a Production Planner and Production Controller at an automotive subsidiary of Toyota Motor Corporation in Shah Alam.
 Her invaluable experience working in the automotive industry has helped her tremendously in getting away from the conventional dogma of ‘theoretical’ classroom teaching by relating to the students the ‘practical’ side of being a statistician.